box-project/box/doc/configuration.md

 ### PHP-Scoper (`php-scoper`)

-// TODO: review this setting + doc, default value...]

-The PHP-Scoper setting (`string`) points to the path to the [PHP-Scoper configuration][php-scoper-configuration] file.
+The PHP-Scoper setting (`string` default `scoper.inc.php`) points to the path to the [PHP-Scoper configuration][php-scoper-configuration] file.
-By default, Box will use the default PHP-Scoper file `php-scoper.inc.php`.
 For more documentation regarding PHP-Scoper, you can head to [PHAR code isolation][PHAR code isolation] or [PHP-Scoper official documentation][php-scoper-official-doc].

 Note that this setting is used only if the compactor `KevinGH\Box\Compactor\PhpScoper` is registered.